natashaely/GMSEcommAnalysis/README.md

-# Google Merchandise Store: Product Analysis with SQL and BigQuery
+# Google Merchandise Store: E-commerce Analysis with SQL and BigQuery

-Product analysis is critical to a business's overall success.
 Understanding e-commerce product performance is essential for companies to improve product offerings, optimise marketing strategies, and drive higher revenue.

 A deeper understanding of product performance metrics also aids in inventory management, pricing decisions, and promotional activities.